| Home Page | Politics 2000 | News/Comment | Publications | Organization | Links |

 Place: First United Methodist Church of Berkley

-12 Mile Road, two blocks west of Coolidge; park in the lot on the west side, enter from Kipling, east side
+12 Mile Road, two blocks west of Coolidge; park in the lot on the west side,

 Statewide MichUHCAN meets the first Friday of every month at 10:00 AM, at the Livingston County Courthouse in Howell.
 Howell is located just north of I-96 between Lansing and Detroit, a bit closer to Lansing.
 For more information on these meetings, phone Margie Mitchell (248-477-7911).